James Dodds (artist): Reviews

-And in Dodd's world, as in ours, the water is always there.
+A. L. Kennedy, writer and broadcaster, said that "In Dodd's world, as in ours, the water is always there.
 His landscapes, rather than showing a fish-eye view, show a sea's-eye view.
 Here mankind and its works are laid before us – frail, clever, tender, damaged, beautiful and trying to stay safely alive.
 His perspective shows us our home from the point of view of the outsider.
 We are perhaps seeing as a boatman would, or a Viking raider, a Wivenhoe smuggler, a war time mariner.
 We may be aloft at a masthead, we may be adrift in time.
 And we may be angels.
-Something about the work insists – we may be angels with salt on our wings.
+Something about the work insists – we may be angels with salt on our wings."

-A L Kennedy, writer and broadcaster.